espocrm/documentation/docs/administration/web-to-lead.md

 ## Lead Capture

-By utilizing the Lead Capture feature administrator can create an entry point for capturing leads through API.
+By utilizing the Lead Capture feature, an administrator can create an entry point for capturing leads through API.
 Follow Administration > Lead Capture to create the entry point.

 Parameters: